sql-machine-learning/elasticdl/elasticdl/doc/async_sgd_design.md

 ### Change in Worker
 1. No need to retrain with the minibatch data.
-2. To support SSP strategy, the worker pulls the model from PS in every `staleness_threshold` minibatch step.
+2. To support SSP strategy, the worker pulls the model from PS in every `get_model_frequency` minibatch step.
 Also, the worker needs to update the local model with the computed gradients. model pull/updates do not include embedding variables, as we directly access the embedding vectors in the embedding service.

 ### Add Arguments for `elasticdl.train`
 1. `--use_async, default=False, help="True for asynchronous SGD, False for synchronous SGD"`